Comment: Why May is playing a game of chicken over Brexit

 May delayed the vote initially from last week because she didn't have the numbers.
 Had she gone through with a vote and had it been voted down, May would have been in danger of losing control.

 MPs could have then steered the process and considered a softer Brexit, a second referendum or no Brexit at all.
 May could have tottered and fallen.
 She survived a party leadership vote but losing the Brexit vote would have been another matter.
+The opposition Labour Party could have tabled a motion of no-confidence in the Government.

+Labour has now tabled a motion of no-confidence in the Prime Minister instead.
+The Government is not obliged to schedule it before Christmas and even if successful it would not bring down the Government.

-May, who is operating from the position of heading a minority government, is perhaps encouraged by the weakness of the opposition Labour Party which lacks a clearly defined platform on Brexit against the Government.
+May, who is operating from the position of heading a minority government, is perhaps encouraged by the weakness of Labour which lacks a clearly defined platform on Brexit against the Government.
 Despite the months of chaos, the Conservative Party is still ahead in the opinion polls.

 The European Court of Justice has given Britain the opportunity to just call the divorce off, with no need to seek approval from Brussels.
 But, politically, there needs to be some mandate to do so.
 Polls show a shift towards remain this year - a second referendum would be the right way to test whether exit regret has settled in.